Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Yes."

 *That* seemed to sober her up instantly.
-"Right, well...I had better get to work then."
+"Right, well...
+I had better get to work then."
 With that, she offered a brief nod, stepped backward a pace, and left.

 "The marvels of modern technology," the King noted.
 "With the inter-city Array he’ll be here within the hour, I imagine."